wesley-dean/template/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: ""
 labels: enhancement
-assignees: ''
+assignees: ""
 ---

 ## Is your feature request related to a problem?
-Please describe.
+Please describe it

 <!-- Please provide a clear and concise description of the problem. -->